 The patchwork plains of Selwyn spread from the foothills of the Southern Alps out to the coast, between the Rakaia and Waimakariri rivers.

-Most of the region’s population live on the plains.
+Most of the district’s population live on the plains.
 Rolleston is now the largest town in Selwyn.
-Lincoln draws people to the region, with its university focused on agriculture.
+Lincoln draws people to the area, with its university focused on agriculture.
 Prebbleton and Darfield are towns that have seen growth in the years since the 2010-2011 Christchurch Earthquakes.

 From the long, straight roads, fields stretch as far as the eye can see.
 Early Māori found the fertile soils good for growing kumara.
 Now, farms in the region mostly focus on dairy, beef and sheep farming, as well as growing crops like grains.